trapexit/mergerfs/mkdocs/docs/config/inodecalc.md

   the same file will not be recognizable via inodes.
 That does not mean hard links don't work.
 They will.
 * `path-hash32`: 32bit version of path-hash.
-* `devino-hash`: Hashes the device id and inode of the underlying entry.
-This won't prevent issues with NFS should the policy pick a different file or files move out of band but will present the same inode for underlying files that do too.
+* `devino-hash`: Hashes the branch path and inode of the underlying entry.
+This won't prevent issues with NFS should the policy pick a different file or files move out of band but will present the same inode for underlying files that share the same inode.
+Previous releases of mergerfs used the device ID but that changes on reboot.
+The downside to using the branch path is inodes for files on the same underlying filesystem will be different.
 * `devino-hash32`: 32bit version of devino-hash.
 * `hybrid-hash`: Performs path-hash on directories and devino-hash on other file types.
 Since directories can't have hard links the static